 An increase in self-compassion:

 The cultivation of self-compassion may not be an essential component of mental health throughout all cultures, however here in the West it is a major stumbling block.
-Though a far bigger discussion than the scope of this post, through a series of events involving things such as St. Augustine’s interpretation of the Adam and Eve’s fall from grace, and the Protestant work ethic, one’s inherent worth and goodness is a big question for many people in our culture and tends to be tied to our behavior and achievements.
+Though a far bigger discussion than the scope of this post, one’s inherent worth and goodness is a big question for many people in our culture and tends to be tied to our behavior and achievements.
+See my blog series Born Broken for an in depth exploration of this topic.
 Uncoupling our inherent worthiness of love and goodness from our actions and learning to cultivate loving-kindness towards ourselves is a big part of the therapeutic journey.

 More conscious and flexible boundaries; a solid “No” and a solid “Yes”: